 PRENATAL AND POST-NATAL SUPPORT

-We provide prenatal and post-natal support for early detection and management of deficiencies (cerebral palsy, clubfoot, etc.) for mothers and children.
+We provide prenatal and post-natal support for early detection and management of disabilities (cerebral palsy, clubfoot, etc.) for mothers and children.
 We support the equipment or rehabilitation of health centres.
-We also provide technical guidance to the health authorities in developing and integrating maternal and child health and reproductive health services into the local public health system.
+We also provide technical guidance to the health authorities in developing and integrating maternal and child health and reproductive health services into local public health systems.

 ACCESS FOR PEOPLE WITH DISABILITIES

 Emphasis is also placed on access for people with disabilities to prenatal and post-natal consultations and sexual and reproductive health services.
 Through our sexual and reproductive health projects, women with disabilities or at risk have access to quality and inclusive services.
 They receive essential information that allows them to prepare optimally for pregnancy and parenthood.
 Our action thus contributes to the achievement of the Sustainable Development Goals

 Today diabetes affects 425 million people*.Threequarters of people with diabetes live in a low-income country; half are undiagnosed, or are diagnosed too late, causing preventable disabilities and early death.
 HI is fighting diabetes to reduce the disabling consequences of this disease, which is the leading cause of amputation in adults and carries a high risk of stroke and kidney failure.

 Our comprehensive approach aims to integrate the prevention, early detection and management of diabetes and cardiovascular disease into existing health services.
 We also work in low- and middle-income countries with people with diabetes to improve their knowledge of the disease and mobilize their communities in order to prevent risk factors, promote healthy lifestyles and ensure diagnosis and early care for people with disabling complications, such as diabetic foot or retinopathy.